KBerkeYilmaz/SimonGame/README.md

 # SimonGame
-A little memory game i've made using the materials provided by Angela Yu.
+A little memory game i've made using the project by Angela Yu.